Unitech/pm2/README.md

 $ pm2 deploy ecosystem.json production setup
 ```

-Folders will be created on your remote server
+This command will create all the folders on your remote server.

 4- Deploy your code